Kei Nishikori: Playing style

-With solid and consistent shots on both wings, Nishikori plays most comfortably at the baseline, using dominating groundstrokes to push his opponents around and hit winners.
-He can generate a lot of pace, especially on his flat backhand, while his Western forehand is accurate and consistent.
-However, he also has the ability to play defensively and hit consistently to wear out his opponents.
-Because of this, many people have commented that he has the offensive ability of Fernando González and the defensive skills of Novak Djokovic.
-Many critics and fellow players have said that Nishikori's two handed backhand is one of the best on the tour, on par with that of Djokovic and Murray.
-Under the coaching of Michael Chang, Nishikori has gained the habit of taking balls earlier without compromising consistency, reminiscent of Andre Agassi, allowing him to take time away from his opponents.
-Nishikori has a slightly unusual style of hitting groundstrokes on both wings, winding up the racket with a short but compact backswing, and hitting the ball right at its peak.
+With solid and consistent shots on both wings, Nishikori plays most comfortably at the baseline, using groundstrokes to push his opponents around and occasionally hit winners.
+Like most players of his type he would be considered a defensive rallying type player who rarely tries to win points quickly or go to the net.
+He can generate medium pace, especially on his flat backhand, while his Western forehand is accurate and consistent.
+Because of this, many people have commented that he has the defensive skills of Novak Djokovic.
+Many critics and fellow players have said that Nishikori's two-handed backhand is one of the best on the tour, on par with that of Djokovic and Murray.
+Nishikori has a slightly unusual style of hitting groundstrokes on both wings, winding up the racket with a short but compact takeback, and hitting the ball right at its peak.
 These make his groundstrokes powerful, accurate and unpredictable due to the delayed backswing, which prevents opponents from anticipating which direction the ball will go.

 He has also been praised for his return of serves, which he executes well due to his ability to take them quickly.
 He is known to hit winners off return of serves with strong and accurate groundstrokes.

-Although his serve is not exceptionally strong, it is consistent enough to prevent opponents from easily winning points off it.
+Standing at 5 ft 10 in, Nishikori's serve is not exceptionally strong.
+However, it is consistent enough to prevent opponents from easily winning points off it.
 He has a flat first serve that can reach speeds of up to 120 mph and employs a topspin second serve.
+Nishikori uses his strong groundstroke game to compromise his weakness with serving.

-Nishikori holds one of the highest percentages of deciding set wins in the Open Era.
+Nishikori holds one of the highest-percentages of deciding-set wins in the Open Era.

 Career statistics

-Grand Slam tournament performance timeline
+Grand Slam performance timeline

+Current through the 2025 Australian Open.